 Master of Sustainable Real Estate Development

-The program prepares post-baccalaureate students from diverse fields to explore and value the regenerative development of cities.
-By providing a blended education in business, sustainable design, economics and legal issues, graduates are empowered to become effective and influential participants and contributors in the fields of real estate, finance, development, and design.
-This is a practitioner oriented degree, and we aspire to identify and build opportunities for graduates to work in for-profit and non-profit business settings that produce innovative strategies for sustainable development.
-The program supports and encourages nationally significant research utilizing lessons from New Orleans as a laboratory of larger implications for other communities; and draws from case study examples across the United States exploring the power of public-private partnerships, innovative financing strategies and the integrated design process offering global strategies for lasting sustainability.
+The program prepares post-baccalaureate students from diverse fields to explore and value the regenerative development of our cities.
+By providing a blended education in business, sustainable design, urbanism, economics and legal issues, we equip our graduates to become effective and influential participants and contributors in the fields of real estate, finance, development, and design.
+This is a practitioner oriented degree, and we aspire to identify and build opportunities for graduates to work in for-profit and non-profit business settings that produce innovative strategies for sustainable real estate development.
+Our diverse faculty is our strength, covering the breadth of enterprises necessary in this field, many of whom have national reputations and accomplishments in the fields of real estate development, community-based planning, design and urbanism.
+The program supports and encourages nationally significant research utilizing lessons from New Orleans as a laboratory with larger implications for other communities; and draws from case study examples across the United States exploring the power of public-private partnerships, innovative financing strategies and an integrated design process offering strategies for lasting global sustainability.

-The Tulane Master of Sustainable Real Estate program was profiled in the December issue of Urban Land Institute Magazine in an article titled University Real Estate Programs Today: Active and Evolving.
+The Tulane Master of Sustainable Real Estate program was profiled by Urban Land Institute Magazine in an article titled University Real Estate Programs Today: Active and Evolving.